tenhobi/effective_dart/README.md

 include: package:effective_dart/analysis_options.yaml
 ```

-You can always specify a specific version instead:
+Or, if you using e.g. continuous builds, they will likely fail whenever a new version of `package:effective_dart` is released.
+To avoid this, specify a version of `analysis_options.yaml`:

 ```yaml
 include: package:effective_dart/analysis_options.1.1.0.yaml